njt/coursebook/modules/project-management/activities/agile-poster.md

 ## Part 5: Make the Poster (20 min)

-- Represent the manifesto in poster form however you think fits
+- Represent the manifesto in poster form however you think fit
 - Everybody sign the poster
 - Display in a prominent place